⭐️

 X-Permitted-Cross-Domain-Policies: none

-No policy files are allowed anywhere on the target server, including this master policy file.
+• none – No policy files allowed anywhere on the target server.

-[HTTP/HTTPS only] Only policy files served with Content-Type: text/x-cross-domain-policy are allowed.
+• by-content-type – Only policy files served with Content-Type: text/x-cross-domain-policy are allowed (HTTP/HTTPS only).

-[FTP only] Only policy files whose file names are crossdomain.xml (i.e. URLs ending in /crossdomain.xml) are allowed.
+• by-ftp-filename – Only policy files whose file names are crossdomain.xml are allowed (FTP only).

-This is a HTTP header that governs which referrer information that is sent in the “Referer” header, must be included with the requests made.
+This HTTP header governs which referrer information is sent in the Referer header with requests.

 Syntax: